 Historically, our primary cash needs have been working capital (including capital used for inventory purchases), which we have funded primarily through cash generated from operations.
-As of December 31, 2008, we had approximately \$35.4 million in cash and cash equivalents, \$17.8 million in short-term investments and \$21.4 million available under our \$30.0 million senior credit facility, due to issued letters of credit for \$8.6 million; \$1.0 million of our availability under this facility is set aside as a contractual obligation under our DoD Scrap Contract.
+As of June 30, 2009, we had approximately \$39.5 million in cash and cash equivalents, \$21.9 million in short-term investments and \$21.4 million available under our \$30.0 million senior credit facility, due to issued letters of credit for \$8.6 million; \$1.0 million of our availability under this facility is set aside as a contractual obligation under our DoD Scrap Contract.

 On December 2, 2008, our Board of Directors approved a stock repurchase program.
 Under the program, we are authorized to repurchase up to \$10 million of our issued and outstanding shares of common stock.
 Share repurchases may be made through open market purchases, privately negotiated transactions or otherwise, at times and in such amounts as management deems appropriate.
-The repurchase program will commence during calendar year 2009.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements and other market conditions.
 The repurchase program may be discontinued or suspended at any time, and will be funded using our available cash.
+Our Board of Directors reviews the share repurchase program periodically, the last such review having occurred in March 2009.
+During the three months ended March 31, 2009, 707,462 shares were purchased under the program for approximately \$3.9 million.
+There were no share repurchases for the three months ended June 30, 2009.
+As of June 30, 2009, approximately \$6.1 million may yet be expended under the program.